On the Differential Private Data Market: Endogenous Evolution, Dynamic Pricing, and Incentive Compatibility: Optimal Market Design Problem and Its Relaxation

-Due to the dynamics of owners' instrumental preferences, however, the constrained optimization problem (\ref{eq:buyer_relaxed}) is in general intractable.
-Computationally solving (\ref{eq:buyer_relaxed}) in general involves approximations, which may inevitably violate the strong DIC conditions we obtained in Theorem \ref{theorem:sufficient_condition} and Proposition \ref{prop:necessary_condition}.
+Due to the dynamics of the market, the constrained optimization problem (\ref{eq:buyer_relaxed}) is in general analytically intractable.
+Computationally solving (\ref{eq:buyer_relaxed}) in general involves approximations, which may inevitably violate the DIC conditions we obtained in Theorem \ref{theorem:sufficient_condition} and Proposition \ref{prop:necessary_condition}.
 It is beyond the scope of this paper to conduct algorithmic analysis of such computational approximations and to design efficient algorithms to solve (\ref{eq:buyer_relaxed}) numerically and we put them to our future work.
-To address the analytical intractability in practial mechanism design, one way is to use a weaker versions of incentive compatibility, referred to as $\delta$-incentive compatibility or $\delta$ approximate incentive compatibility.
-In our dynamic environment, we define a notion of $<\delta^{S}_{i_{t}}, \delta^{-S}_{i_{t}}>$-DIC: the market model is $\delta^{S}_{i_{t}}$-DIC when it is optimal for owner $i$ to stop; the market model is $\delta^{-S}_{i_{t}}$-DIC when it is optimal for owner $i$ to continue.
-Let
+To address the intractability in practical mechanism design, one way is to use a weaker version of incentive compatibility which is known as $\delta$-incentive compatibility or $\delta$ approximate incentive compatibility.
+For our dynamic environment, we define the notion of $<\delta^{S}_{i, t}, \delta^{-S}_{i, t}>$-DIC: the market model is $\delta^{S}_{i, t}$-DIC when it is optimal for owner $i$ to stop; the market model is $\delta^{-S}_{i, t}$-DIC when it is optimal for owner $i$ to continue.